netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>forceSampleAll</b></td>
         <td>boolean</td>
         <td>
-          `forceSampleAll` allows disabling sampling in the Ipfix-based flow reporter.
-It is not recommended to sample all the traffic with Ipfix, as it might generate cluster instability.
+          `forceSampleAll` allows disabling sampling in the IPFIX-based flow reporter.
+It is not recommended to sample all the traffic with IPFIX, as it might generate cluster instability.
 If you REALLY want to do that, set this flag to `true`.
 Use at your own risk.
 When it is set to `true`, the value of `sampling` is ignored.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>